sam0x17/hierarch_old/empirical_study/README.md

 project, which can be found at https://github.com/samkelly/hierarch.
 This work and all Hierarch-related material is (c) Sam Kelly.

+The paper for this study can be found [here](https://github.com/samkelly/hierarch/blob/master/empirical_study/hierarch_empirical_study_paper.pdf)

 ## Introduction

 Hierarch is a proof-of-concept implementation of a novel hierarchical indexing